Tuan Tuan and Yuan Yuan: Proposal, initial resistance and acceptance

-Tuan Tuan (right) and Yuan Yuan (left) chewing on bamboo in Wolong shortly after the 2008 Sichuan earthquake.

-The exchange of the pandas was first proposed during the 2005 Pan-Blue visits to mainland China, when politicians from the then-Opposition Pan-Blue coalition, which is comparatively pro-unification in stance, visited mainland China.
-Chen Yunlin, then the head of the State Council Taiwan Affairs Office, announced on May 3, 2005, that Beijing would present two giant pandas to Taipei as part of an exchange program.
+The exchange of the pandas was first proposed during the 2005 Pan-Blue visits to mainland China, when politicians from the then-Opposition Pan-Blue Coalition, which is comparatively pro-unification in stance, visited mainland China.
+Chen Yunlin, then the head of the State Council Taiwan Affairs Office, announced on 3 May 2005, that Beijing would present two giant pandas to Taipei as part of an exchange program.

-The two pandas to be sent to Taiwan were chosen after 218 days of observation and discussion by experts from both mainland China and Taiwan, and were officially announced on January 6, 2006.
-The Chinese Wildlife Protection Society then began seeking nominations for the names to be given to the pair of pandas.
-These were announced on the eve of Chinese New Year, 2006 on the CCTV New Year's Gala live on national television.
+The two pandas to be sent to Taiwan were chosen after 218 days of observation and discussion by experts from both mainland China and Taiwan, and were officially announced on 6 January 2006.
+The Chinese Wildlife Protection Society then began seeking nominations for the names to be given to the pandas.
+These were announced on the eve of Chinese New Year 2006 on the CCTV New Year's Gala live on national television.
 An opinion survey in Taiwan conducted by United Daily News in response to the exchange proposal found 50% of respondents in favour of accepting the pandas, and 34% opposed.

-However, the exchange proposal soon met political resistance from the Democratic Progressive Party (DPP).
+However, the exchange proposal soon met with political resistance from the Democratic Progressive Party (DPP).
 On March 31, 2006, the Agricultural Committee of the Executive Yuan in Taiwan decided not to issue permits for the importation, ostensibly on the grounds that the zoos in Taiwan applying for the importation did not meet facility and resource requirements for the proper care and rearing of the pandas, and that importation would not be in the best interest of protecting pandas.
 However, commentators generally observed that political considerations underlay the technical decision, with the independence-leaning President Chen Shui-bian being opposed to what he saw as a propaganda move by Beijing.